logo

 Having skipped two grades means that I’ve had to adapt to the level of academia that challenges me; and that being said, I quickly discovered that getting my PhD among students who were more well read and more cultured and who had more resources proved to be no small feat.

-Not only had I had to acclimate to the rigorous course work, but I did so at a time in my life when most people my age were decorating their graduation caps or packing up their dorm rooms.
+Not only had I had to acclimate to the rigorous coursework, but I did so at a time in my life when most people my age were decorating their graduation caps or packing up their dorm rooms.

 Instead, here I am, twenty-four years old, living in a world where my peers are four years my senior.